-Kelly leads investments in enterprise SaaS and fintech, and as the pioneer of our Edison Edge operating platform, helps portfolio companies accelerate and scale growth in the areas of go-to-market strategy and execution, and organizational design and alignment.
+Kelly is a tech industry executive turned growth equity investor with a specialty in accelerating growth and building enterprise value for software companies from startup to $100M.
+At Edison, she leads investments in enterprise SaaS and fintech, and as the pioneer of our Edison Edge operating platform, advises portfolio companies in the areas of go-to-market strategy and execution, and organizational design and alignment.

 Axial, Bento for Business, Billtrust, Blue Medora, Emplify, ExecVision, GAN Integrity, ItemMaster, Kinetiq, Lawnstarter, Salsa Labs, Suuchi, Terminus

 My dad spent 34 years at Polaroid, the Ford family’s bread and butter, the subject of every dinner table conversation, and those cameras captured every childhood moment.
 We had a Polaroid camera collection, but they were all the same camera to me: clunky, instant, so-so photo quality.
 And when my dad spoke about his colleagues, they were all the same to me, too, because they all seemingly did the same job, readily switching shifts with one another to make Polaroid’s instant film.
 For me, Polaroid was not terribly interesting because of this perceived sameness.
 For my dad, Polaroid was all about stability and security – he valued this.